-Departments offering off-campus or weekend courses are responsible to the Director of Admissions and Registrar for proper procedure and records of registration.
-Advance approval should be obtained from the Dean of the College concerned and from the Academic Vice-President and Dean of the Graduate College as to the course, fees, minimum enrollment, instructor, and location each time the course is offered.
+Departments offering off-campus or weekend courses are responsible to the Dean of Admissions and Records for proper procedure and records of registration.
+Advance approval should be obtained from the Dean of the College concerned and from the Academic Vice-President as to the course, fees, minimum enrollment, instructor, and location each time the course is offered.
 All students enrolling for graduate credit must have prior admission to the Graduate College.